nitodeco/terralith-antiqueatlas-patch/README.md

 This is a work in progress so expect bugs and missing biome mappings.

+Currently, the completion stands at around 73% of the Terralithbiomes.

 ## Compatibility

 This pack does not work without Terralith and Antique Atlas installed.
-Apart from that, it should work with any other resource pack as long as it doesn't modify antique atlas configurations.
+Apart from that, it should work with any other resource pack as long as it doesn't modify antique atlas configurations.sss

 ## Contributing